 Returning influential scholars included three from the EdPolicyWorks research center, all of whom were ranked higher on the 2020 list: Associate Professor Ben Castleman (No. 153), Jim Wyckoff, professor and director of the center (No. 158), and Associate Professor Daphna Bassok (No. 185).

-Carol A. Tomlinson William Clay Parrish Jr. Professor EmeritusRobert C. Pianta Dean , Novartis Professor of Education, Founding Director, Center for Advanced Study of Teaching and LearningSarah E. Turner University Professor, Economics & EducationJosipa Roksa ProfessorBenjamin L. Castleman Newton and Rita Meyers Associate Professor in the Economics of Education, Director, Nudge4 Solutions LabJames H. Wyckoff Professor, Director, EdPolicyWorksDaphna Bassok Associate Professor, Associate Director, EdPolicyWorks
+Carol A. Tomlinson William Clay Parrish Jr. Professor EmeritusRobert C. Pianta Dean , Batten Bicentennial Professor of Early Childhood Education, Founding Director, Center for Advanced Study of Teaching and LearningSarah E. Turner University Professor, Economics & EducationJosipa Roksa ProfessorBenjamin L. Castleman Newton and Rita Meyers Associate Professor in the Economics of Education, Director, Nudge4 Solutions LabJames H. Wyckoff Professor, Director, EdPolicyWorksDaphna Bassok Batten Bicentennial Associate Professor of Early Childhood Education, Associate Director, EdPolicyWorks